Table of Contents

-First, understand how Mac saves your Finder settings
+Understand how macOS saves your Finder settings

 You may have seen a file in some of your folders called .DS_Store.
 The dot means this is a hidden file so it won’t usually show up in Finder. .DS_Store stands for Desktop Services Store and is used to store folder specific settings.
 If many of your folders have different view options, it’s because their unique .DS_Store files have different settings.

-Set the default view options
+Set the default view options in macOS

 First, we want to set the default view options for all new Finder windows.
 To do so, open Finder and click on the view setting that you want to use.
 The settings are four icons and the top of your Finder window.